Balsrepo/main_folder/python3_challenges/README.md

-# python 3 challenges
+# PYTHON CHALLENGES FROM edabit.com/challenges/python3
-All python 3 challenges is updated in one file
+# All in one file and will be updated periodically !

+Folder structure: